mszenczewski/ConvexHull/README.md

-# ConvexHull - Program to generate Convex Hull of a set of points
+Program to generate Convex Hull of a set of points

 Michael Szenczewski
 December 16th 2018